 What if I want to make pumpkin muffins?

-If you want a great vegan pumpkin muffin recipe, make sure to check out my recipe.
+Use my vegan pumpkin muffin recipe, for perfect vegan pumpkin muffins.
 There are a few significant changes that I make between the pumpkin bread and muffins that make a big difference like the flax egg, bake temperature, and bake time.

 What egg replacer is best to use in vegan pumpkin loaf?